prophet-on-that/cache/README.md

 The following conventions are used to ease memory management:

-  * When calling a function prefixed with `create` that returns a pointer, the caller becomes its owner and is responsible for deallocation.
+  * When calling a function prefixed with `create` or `out` that returns a pointer, the caller becomes its owner and is responsible for deallocation.
   * When calling a function, and pointer arguments prefixed by `take` take ownership of the pointer and will handle deallocation.
 On return from the function, the pointer argument must no longer be